StackVista/stackstate-docs/saas-quick-start-guide.md

    * Specify a **Kubernetes Cluster Name** - this name will be used to identify the cluster in StackState.
    * Click **INSTALL**.
 4. Deploy the StackState Agent, Cluster Agent and kube-state-metrics on your Kubernetes cluster using the helm command provided in the StackState UI after you have installed the StackPack.
-   * Once the Agents have been deployed they will begin collecting data and push this to StackState
+   * Once the Agents have been deployed, they will begin collecting data and push this to StackState

 ➡️ [Learn more about the StackState Kubernetes integration](/stackpacks/integrations/kubernetes.md)